Annie Haslam: Festive season concert

 Starting in 1999, Haslam has, each year, performed a Christmas show called In the Spirit of the Holidays, originally at the Upper Tinicum Lutheran Church, and then at the larger Sellersville Theatre in Sellersville, Pennsylvania, since 2006.
 The Christmas show has been held every year except 2012, due to the death of her friend and colleague, Michael Dunford, in November of that year.
-Haslam stated that "there was just too much sadness at the time."
+Haslam stated that "there was just too much sadness at the time".
 Included in the program are secular, and religious Christmas carols, as well as her own compositions, and some Renaissance songs.

 Personal life

+Regarding her first name, Haslam said in 1993 that "I was 'our Anne' to my Mum and Dad, but to everyone else I was Annie".

+Haslam grew up in a working-class family.
+Her father, an amateur comedian-singer, died of cancer.

+Haslam's brother Keith Haslam was a graphic designer who lived in Toronto.

+Michael Haslam, also Haslam's brother, was also a successful singer.

 Haslam has been a vegetarian since the late 1980s.
 In 1993, Haslam was diagnosed with breast cancer, which she survived and which became the inspiration for her 1994 album, Blessing in Disguise.

 Haslam was engaged to musician Roy Wood for four years, which she later described as "four of the funniest years of my life".
 In 1991, Haslam married Marc I. Hoffman of North Wales, Pennsylvania.
-The marriage ended in divorce.
+The marriage ended in divorce, but Haslam says "I believe my ex-husband came into my life to save it, because I had breast cancer after we were married and was immediately taken care of so well".
 She now resides in Bucks County, Pennsylvania.